greenfork/nimraylib_now/README.md

    game files can all use this same shared Raylib file.
 This option is usually preferable for Linux.

-3. Manual library linking - this is activated with `-d:nimraylib_now_overrideLinking` flag passed to the Nim compiler.
+3. Manual library linking - this is activated with `-d:nimraylib_now_linkingOverride` flag passed to the Nim compiler.
 This means that you build the Raylib library yourself and link it, for example with option `--passL:`.
 This is a preferable option for any non-desktop targets such as Android or Emscripten.